mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

-Here i am printing the full member name includeing the typename , of course the NameAttribute will be applied here as well.
+Here to include i am printing the full member name includeing that includes typename (of course the NameAttribute will be applied here as well).

-However, MemberExpression wraps in other useful accessors and methods like:
+However, `MemberExpression` class contains other accessors and methods that can be useful in more complex scenarios:

 	MemberEpxression
 		Name